Are you planning to install WordPress on the DigitalOcean droplet to get tremendous performance at a low cost?

 When you need more disk storage but don’t want extra CPU or data transfer and RAM.

 In DigitalOcean, a 10 GB block storage costs $1 per month. a 100 GB volume costs $10 per month.

 To add a volume click on Add Volume, then select the volume capacity, and then scroll down to the next option.

 Once you select one of the volume options, it will be created along with your server.
 So if you don’t want volumes, click on Remove Volume.

 As I mentioned earlier in this tutorial, DigitalOcean has 13 data centers in seven different countries.

-The closer the data center to your clients, the better your website will perform.
+The closer the data center is to your clients, the better your website will perform.